Carlossn/Tools/README.md

 # Tools
-Tools to get and process data
+Files here are basically original or modified versions of tools to get and process information.